This page will always describe any additions and

 world and certainly with less risk.
 Criminals can operate out of Eastern Europe,

-Asia, Africa, or South Americal, or anywhere where they might find lax computer
+Asia, Africa, or South America, or anywhere where they might find lax computer

 laws and no extradition treaties with North America or Western European.